hermangroup/docs/wallets/dashcore/interface.rst

 Open debug log file
   This button opens debug.log from the application data directory.
-This file contains output from Dash Core which may help to diagnose errors.
+This file contains output from Historia Core which may help to diagnose errors.

 Console tab
 -----------------------

-The Console tab provides an interface with the Dash Core RPC (remote procedure call) console.
-This is equivalent to the ``dash-cli`` command on headless versions of Dash, such as ``dashd`` running on a masternode.
+The Console tab provides an interface with the Historia Core RPC (remote procedure call) console.
+This is equivalent to the ``historia-cli`` command on headless versions of Historia, such as ``historiad`` running on a masternode.
 Click the red ``–`` icon to clear the console, and see the detailed documentation on RPC commands to learn about the possible commands you can issue.